Endura Flap Designer Pro Series Pet Door for Walls

 Adding product to your cart

-Complete Installation Kit: Comes with all the supplies you'll need to install in any wall up to 16" deep
+Complete Installation Kit: Comes with all the supplies you'll need to install in walls up to 16" deep, including the tunnel pieces

 Flawless blending: Achieves a sophisticated, professional appearance by integrating smoothly with your wall and trim (trim not included)